 This includes instituting policies to prevent harassment in the workplace based on race, religion, gender, disability or other similar personal attributes and taking necessary steps to stop harassment when reasonably aware that it is occurring.

 Employers in Florida who fail to do so may be liable for harassment perpetrated by supervisors, other employees, contractors on site, and potentially even customers.

-For this reason, it is crucial that victims of workplace harassment in Florida report it immediately to their supervisors or whoever is designated by their company’s policy.
-If the employer still fails to respond satisfactorily, it may be time to speak to an Orlando workplace harassment attorney.
+For this reason, it is crucial that victims of workplace harassment in Florida report it immediately to their supervisors or whoever is designated by their company's policy.
+If the employer still fails to respond satisfactorily, it may be time to speak to an Orlando workplace harassment lawyer.